konveyor/editor-extensions/docs/roadmap/stories/04-surface_analysis.md

     - severity (info, warning, error) is defined from the incident's issue's category

   - In a file editor...
-    - at a glance, only incident will be visible
+    - at a glance, only incidents will be visible
     - a single incident shows up as code problem/hint/underline
       - when code problem is hovered, at least the incident's message is shown
       - when code problem view is open, at least the incident's message is show